-If a student's parents or guardians reply to the first notice and a determination is made that the student had an excused absence or absences, the student's qualifying instances of Non-Engagement (No log-in) will be adjusted to reflect the excused absence or absences.
+5. At 10 days total of No log-in, If a student's parents or guardians fail to respond to the notice within five school days, the school will send a second notification through email, indicating that since the school received no response to the prior notice that the student's withdrawal from the school will commence immediately via email and U.S. certified mail.
+Note: If a student's parents or guardians reply to the first notice and a determination is made that the student had an excused absence or absences, the student's qualifying instances of Non-Engagement (No log-in) will be adjusted to reflect the excused absence or absences.
 If after adjustments are made, where applicable, the student no longer has 10 days of Non-Engagement (No log-in), the parents or guardians will be notified that the adjustment was made, the number of days in which the student has been non-engaged, and that the student no longer qualifies for withdrawal under the policy.
-However, if after adjustments are made, where applicable, or if no adjustments are made, the student still qualifies for withdrawal, the parents or guardians will be notified through email and U.S. regular mail that the student still qualifies for withdrawal and that withdrawal will commence immediately.
+However, if after adjustments are made, where applicable, or if no adjustments are made, the student still qualifies for withdrawal, the parents or guardians will be notified through email and U.S. certified mail that the student still qualifies for withdrawal and that withdrawal will commence immediately.